Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_starting_health                  150     // The amount of health the killer starts with ttt_zombie_starting_health                  100     // The amount of health the zombie starts with ttt_madscientist_starting_health            100     // The amount of health the mad scientist starts with
+ttt_killer_starting_health                  150     // The amount of health the killer starts with ttt_zombie_starting_health                  100     // The amount of health the zombie starts with ttt_madscientist_starting_health            100     // The amount of health the mad scientist starts with ttt_shadow_starting_health                  100     // The amount of health the shadow starts with

 // Individual Role Max Health.
 Set to 0 or -1 to use the game's default maximum health. ttt_traitor_max_health                      100     // The maximum amount of health a traitor can have